 HomeNet

 Until 2004, I worked on the HomeNet project, building and designing advanced web surveys for research on the effect of the Internet in the home.
-I still help out from time to time.

 Games